yamilyn/SEI-Space-Invaders/README.md

 #### Bug detected
 The layout was not responsive, the scoreboard was coming in front of the game canvas.

+I tried to implement a responsive design, however I was already within the deadline and I had to pause the implementation.

+The game is not fully responsive at the moment, but this is noted to be implemented as a future enhancement.

 ## Favourite function

 #### Collision detection {[mdn](https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection)}